 Tara looked startled.
 "Willow."

 "Hi."
-Willow smiled at the other witch.
-A gentle smile, not the forced one that she'd been wearing lately.
+Willow smiled at her.
+A gentle smile, not the forced one she'd been wearing lately.

 Tara seemed to relax a bit, although her expression was still wary.
 "Are you getting supplies?"